LBNL-ETA/Adapter/README.md

 # Adapter

-The `Adapter` software provides a convenient data table loader from various formats such as `xlsx`, `csv`, `db (sqlite database)`, and `sqlalchemy`.
+The `Adapter Python IO` software provides a convenient data table loader from various formats such as `xlsx`, `csv`, `db (sqlite database)`, and `sqlalchemy`.
 Its main feature is the ability to convert data tables identified in one main and optionally one or more additional input files into `database tables` and `Pandas DataFrames` for downstream usage in any compatible software.

 `Adapter` builds upon the existing Python packages that allow for the communication between `Python` and `MS Excel`, as well as `databases` and `csv` files.
 It provides inbuilt capabilities to specify the output location path, as well as a version identifier for a research code run.